Top Secret!: Production

 After the success of Airplane! the team of ZAZ were unsure of what to do next.
 They made the TV series Police Squad! but it was cancelled after six episodes.
 David Zucker explained:

 We just needed a subject that we would be excited about.
-Starting out, we didn’t have a whole genre like the airplane disaster movies.
+Starting out, we didn't have a whole genre like the airplane disaster movies.
 We were just fans of those black and white World War II movies that were made during the war.
-Somehow, we didn’t think that was enough: we didn’t want to do a period piece, we wanted to make it contemporary.
-That was the whole concept of ‘Top Secret!’: that it was not necessarily grounded in reality, but it would have kind of this heightened sense of craziness – even to which genres we were picking, which was a split hybrid between Elvis movies and the World War II movies.
+Somehow, we didn't think that was enough: we didn't want to do a period piece, we wanted to make it contemporary.
+That was the whole concept of 'Top Secret!': that it was not necessarily grounded in reality, but it would have kind of this heightened sense of craziness – even to which genres we were picking, which was a split hybrid between Elvis movies and the World War II movies.

 David Zucker said they had been working on the script since Airplane! "but we just couldn't figure out how to do it.
 We made repeated attempts to combine a rock and roll movie with a World War II movie but it was very difficult to do ...
 We already had ideas for scenes we wanted to do and we tried to fit in plot around those scenes".
 A fourth writer, Martyn Burke, was brought in to work on the plot.
 "If it weren't for Martyn we'd still be sitting in that room", said Jerry Zucker.
 The film was mostly written at the offices of ZAZ's lawyers.
 The film's budget was a reported $8.5 million, whereas Airplane! was made for $3.2 million.
 Key portions of Top Secret! are parodies of The Conspirators, including the street scene with the novelty vendor.

+For the underwater saloon fight scene the actors had to actually hold their breath and it was filmed in bits of 10 to 15 seconds each.
+The Swedish bookshop scene was filmed in reverse order and then played backward so that the dialog sounds like Swedish.

 Casting

 Kilmer was cast after the directors saw him in a play called Slab Boys with Sean Penn and Kevin Bacon.
 He turned up to the audition dressed like Elvis Presley.
 "I like to think of it as the role Elvis never got but should have", said Abrahams.
 Lucy Gutteridge, who plays the female lead, had just appeared in the Royal Shakespeare Company production of Nicholas Nickleby.
 Unlike Airplane!, the film does not feature a large number of cameos by famous actors, because, as Zucker explained, "That was one of the jokes in Airplane! and we had done it and wanted to move on."
 Two well-known actors who were cast in the film were Omar Sharif as Agent Cedric and Peter Cushing as a Swedish bookstore proprietor.